 - Increased blood pressure

 The withdrawal symptoms mentioned above might cause a heroin user to relapse.
 To escape the physical and mental distress, they might feel compelled to take any available substances to alleviate the pain.
-This desperate action might become lethal, especially if the use gorge to compensate for the suffering caused by the heroin withdrawal.
-This can be a vicious and deadly cycle.
+This desperate action might become lethal, primarily if the use gorge to compensate the suffering caused by the heroin withdrawal.
+This behavior can become a vicious and deadly cycle.